FACTBOX-Key nominations for 2022 Academy Awards | Entertainment

 BEST SUPPORTING ACTOR Ciaran Hinds - "Belfast"

-Troy Kotsur - "CODA" Jesse Plemmons - "The Power of the Dog"
+Troy Kotsur - "CODA" Jesse Plemons - "The Power of the Dog"

 J.K.
 Simmons - "Being the Ricardos" Kodi Smit-McPhee - "The Power of the Dog"